Frequently Asked Questions

-We can arrange to have the schist diamond cut as thin as 45mm to create a lightweight veneer suitable to be fixed onto any wall with no additional foundations or bracing.
+We can arrange to have the schist diamond cut as thin as 40mm to create a lightweight veneer suitable to be fixed onto any wall with no additional foundations or bracing.

 We will do everything we can to match the existing stonework.
-It is best if we can do a site visit or get some high quality photos showing the existing stone and we may need longer lead times to be able to select the stone as we cut.
-There can be variations in colour at a quarry even over a relatively short timeframe.
+It is best if we can do a site visit or get some photos showing the existing stone and we may need longer lead times to be able to select the stone as we cut.
+There can be variations in colour at a quarries even over a relatively short timeframe.

 Yes you can, however we may not be able to colour match perfectly.
 It is best to order all your stone at the same time, even if you will complete the job in stages.

-Yes, we work with selected stonemasons throughout New Zealand and can recommend quality stonemasons for all work.
+Yes, we work with selected stonemasons throughout New Zealand and can recommend quality stonemasons in almost all regions.

 Yes, please contact us for technical information.

 In most instances yes, schist is heavier than regular cladding and therefore foundations and bracing must be approved by an engineer.
-For straightforward cladding designs sign off is quick with minimal cost.
+For straightforward cladding designs specific engineered design is relatively quick with minimal cost.

 Stone Terminology and Glossary